igorskyflyer/npm-common-types/README.md

   callback: Callback<number, boolean>
 ): boolean {
   // shortened for brevity
-  // DO NOT access your Array like this :) for (let i = 0; i < items.length; i++) {
+  // do NOT access your Array immediately :) for (let i = 0; i < items.length; i++) {
     if (callback(items[i])) {
       return true